smasala/guidelines/frontend/templates.md

 - Complex or separate functionality should be extract into sub components
 - Inline styles should be avoided and css classes used instead
 - Events should call public functions by identifiable names.
+- Templates should be written and maintained in `html` files
+    - Tip: `vscode` provides support for missing property declarations in templates and finding references (`ctrl + click`)

 ## Example